 1. Explore Old Town Lunenburg

 Exploring the old town is one of the most interesting things to do in Lunenburg.
 There are more than 30 heritage buildings in Lunenburg, Nova Scotia, each with its own story showing the life and times of Lunenburgs early settlers.

-We discovered Lunenburge on an organized walking tour and learned a lot of insider tips, but even if you stroll through the streets you will be mesmerized.
+We discovered Lunenburg on an organized walking tour and learned a lot of insider tips and local history, but even if you stroll through the streets you will be mesmerized.
 Lunenburg Walking Tours is hosted by a local Lunenburg resident dating back 8 generations.
 Check out tours here.

 Although a tour is highly recommended as we learned what of each heritage building was used for, you can tour them on your own as well.
 Here is a breakdown of the Lunenburg heritage attractions.

 There is also a very popular Haunted Lunenburg tour that people like.

 If there is one heritage building not to miss it is St. John’s Anglican Church.
 It had stood at the town center of this fishing community since 1754.
 In fact, it is the second oldest Anglican Church in North America.